deftio/provisional-patent-template/README.md

 # A Provisional Patent Template for Inventors
 (c) 2020 Manu Chatterjee  -- deftio (at) deftio (dot) com

-As(an)entreprenuer or inventor understanding Intellectual Property is a important.
+For entreprenuers and inventors understanding Intellectual Property is a important.
 One of the key aspects of IP is getting a patent.
 A patent grant's the owner the right to make or produce something exclusively for a period of time (typically 20 years from the date of filing).

 This repository contains a template that anyone can use to draft a simple provisional patent and file it with the US Patent office.